 - (a) Citizen Comments. - from time to time be amended, supplemented, changed, modified or repealed.
 If any resident or property owner in the city submits a written statement regarding a proposed amendment, modification, or repeal to a zoning ordinanceordinance, including a zoning map or text, that has been properly initiated as provided in G.S.
 160A-384, to the clerk to the board at least two business days prior to the proposed vote on such change, the clerk to the board shall deliver such written statement to the city council.
 If the proposed change is the subject of a quasi-judicial proceeding under G.S.
 160A-388, or any other statute, the clerk shall provide only the names and addresses of the individuals providing written comment, and the provision of such names and addresses to all members of the board shall not disqualify any member of the board from voting. - (2), (3) Repealed by Session Laws 2015-160, s.
-1, effective August 1, 2015, and applicable to zoning ordinance changes initiated on or after that date. - Amendments in land development regulations, as defined in G.S.
-160A-400.21, including zoning ordinances ordinances, subdivision ordinances, or unified development ordinances, shall not be applicable or enforceable without the written consent of the owner with regard to buildings and uses for which either (i) building permits have been issued pursuant to G.S.
+1, effective August 1, 2015, and applicable to zoning ordinance changes initiated on or after that date. - Amendments land development regulations, in including zoning ordinances, subdivision ordinances, or unified development ordinances, shall not be applicable or enforceable without the written consent of the owner with regard to buildings and uses for which either (i) building permits have been issued pursuant to G.S.
 160A-417 prior to the enactment of the ordinance making the change or changes so long as the permits remain valid and unexpired pursuant to G.S.
 160A-418 and unrevoked pursuant to G.S.
-160A-422 or (ii)(i) uses of buildings or land, or subdivisions of land, for which a development permit, as defined in G.S.
-160A-400.21, has been issued that authorizes the use or subdivision of land or (ii) buildings, or uses thereof, for which a building permit has been issued pursuant to this Chapter.
-The statutory vesting granted by this subsection commences when the applicable application for either such development permit or building permit is submitted in accordance with G.S.
+160A-422 or (ii)(i) uses of buildings or land, or subdivisions of land, for which a development permit has been issued that authorizes the use or subdivision of land or (ii) buildings, or uses thereof, for which a building permit has been issued pursuant to this Chapter.
+Upon issuance of a development permit, the statutory vesting granted by this subsection commences at the time the application for the development permit is submitted in accordance with G.S.
 143-755 prior to the change in the land development regulations so long as the permit remains valid and unexpired pursuant to law.
 Unless otherwise specified by statute, local development permits expire one year after issuance unless work authorized by such permit has substantially commenced.
 Amendments shall also not be applicable or enforceable without the written consent of the owner if a vested right has been established pursuant to G.S.
 160A-385.1 and such vested right remains valid and unexpired pursuant to G.S.
-160A-385.1. thereto or if a vested right is established by the terms of a development agreement authorized by Part 3D of this Article.
+160A-385.1.thereto or if a vested right is established by the terms of a development agreement authorized by Part 3D of this Article.
 The establishment of a vested right under one subsection does not preclude vesting under one or more other subsections or vesting by application of common law principles.
 A vested right, once established as provided for in this subsection, precludes any action by a city that would change, alter, impair, prevent, diminish, or otherwise delay the development or use of the property as set forth in the application, except where a change in State or federal law mandating local government enforcement occurs after the application is submitted that has a fundamental and retroactive effect on such development or use.